pstroe/chartering-new-realms-2024/chapter4.md

 In other words: if we want to see things that are not visible from up close, we need to "zoom out", while being aware of the fact that we are losing some of the things that were visible from up close in turn.
 Some examples for different approaches that examine different topics of interest in literature studies using computational methods, such as can for instance be found here{cite:p}`rosendahlthomsen2023`
-While Moretti was, in 2013, mostly thinking about how in a few years it would be possible to investigate stylistic structures in large corpora,[TODO: find this passage and reference to it] we might right now even be able to investigate more complicated matters such as semantic structures or speech assignment, that deterministic algorithms struggle with.
+While Moretti was, in 2013, mostly thinking about how in a few years it would be possible to investigate stylistic structures of novels in large corpora{cite:p}`{see}moretti2013{p.
+164}`, we might right now even be able to investigate more complicated matters such as semantic structures or speech assignment, that deterministic algorithms struggle with.
 Some examples for different approaches that examine topics of interest in literature studies, such as Genre, Rhythm or ehtics, usind computational methods can for instance be found here{cite:p}`rosendahlthomsen2023`, an introductory website by Aarhus University.

 But now on to the possibilities of character networks for literary studies.
 To Moretti, character-networks extracted from plays and visualised in graphs are "Time turned into space"{cite:p}`moretti2011{p.
 83}` and can be useful to examine the plot as a whole: